Dogger Bank incident: Incident

 In the general chaos, Russian ships began to shoot at each other.
 The cruisers Aurora and Dmitrii Donskoi were taken for Japanese warships and bombarded by seven battleships sailing in formation, damaging both ships and killing a chaplain and at least one sailor and severely wounding another.
 During the pandemonium, several Russian ships signalled torpedoes had hit them, and on board the battleship Borodino, rumours spread that the ship was being boarded by the Japanese, with some crews donning life vests and lying prone on the deck and others drawing cutlasses.
 More serious losses to both sides were avoided only because of the extremely low quality of Russian gunnery, with the battleship Oryol reportedly firing more than 500 shells without hitting anything.

-After twenty minutes of firing, the fishermen finally saw a blue light signal on one of the warships, the order to cease firing.
+After ten minutes of gunfire, the fishermen finally saw a blue light signal on one of the warships, the order to cease firing.

 Aftermath

 The incident led to a serious diplomatic conflict between Russia and Britain, which was particularly dangerous because of the Anglo-Japanese Alliance.
 In the aftermath, some British newspapers called the Russian fleet 'pirates', and Admiral Rozhestvensky was heavily criticised for not leaving the British fishermen lifeboats.
 The editorial of the morning's Times was particularly scathing:

 The Royal Navy prepared for war, with 28 battleships of the Home Fleet being ordered to raise steam and prepare for action, while British cruiser squadrons shadowed the Russian fleet as it made its way through the Bay of Biscay and down the coast of Portugal.
+Rozhestvensky's initial defence in part relied on reports by some of the fishermen that they had seen a torpedo destroyer loitering in the area until dawn.
+Since the Russian fleet did not contain such a vessel he argued it must have been a Japanese torpedo boat.
+The British dismissed this claim, suggesting if they had seen anything, it was the Kamchatka, although they did perform quiet enquires of the navies in the area to rule them out.
+No non-Russian warship has ever been identified as being in the area and it's unclear what, if anything, the fishermen saw.

-Under diplomatic pressure, the Russian government agreed to investigate the incident, and Rozhestvensky was ordered to dock in Vigo, Spain, where he left behind those officers considered responsible (as well as at least one officer who had been critical of him).
+Under diplomatic pressure, the Russian government agreed to investigate the incident, and Rozhestvensky was ordered to dock in Vigo, Spain, where he left behind those officers considered responsible (as well as at least one officer who had been critical of him) before leaving on 1 November.

 From Vigo, the main Russian fleet then approached Tangiers, Morocco, and lost contact with the Kamchatka for several days.
 The Kamchatka eventually rejoined the fleet and claimed that she had engaged three Japanese warships and fired over 300 shells.
 The ships she had actually fired at were a Swedish merchantman, a German trawler, and a French schooner.
-As the fleet left Tangiers, one ship accidentally severed the city's underwater telegraph cable with her anchor, preventing communications with Europe for four days.
+As the fleet left Tangiers on 5 November, one ship accidentally severed the city's underwater telegraph cable with her anchor, preventing communications with Europe for four days.
+The British Government sent instructions to the Royal Navy that crisis had come to an end on 11 November.